smartdevicelink/sdl_evolution/proposals/NNNN-manager-update-display-capability.md

 ## Motivation

 The widget proposal is very vague in describing how the managers should support the new display capability redesign.
-It also give's some interpretation in when the manager change should be done (together with the widget code donation or later?).
+It also gives some interpretation in when the manager change should be done (together with the widget code donation or later?).
 The Java and iOS code was reviewed in order to make a decision if manager changes can be seen as development details.
-The result is that there's a major conflict with an Android proposal and also a quite complex behavior change of how to provide objects of `DisplayCapabilities`, `DisplayCapability` and `WindowCapability`.
+The result is that there is a major conflict with an Android proposal and also a quite complex behavior change of how to provide objects of `DisplayCapabilities`, `DisplayCapability` and `WindowCapability`.
 The system capability manager needs a major change to support backward and forward compatibility and provide the correct data in the correct format to the depending managers (e.g. ScreenManager).

 ## Proposed solution

 The solution for the java suite is to extend the system capability manager to return the `DisplayCapability` array when `SystemCapabilityType.DISPLAYS` is used as a param.
-Different to other async types the manager won't subscribe to `DISPLAYS` as auto subscription is provided to applications.
+Different to other async types the manager will not subscribe to `DISPLAYS` as auto subscription is provided to applications.

 ### Deprecate custom Java capability types